 Can you really get paid to travel?
-Yes, there are so many jobs that either pay you to travel or allow you to make money while traveling.
+Yes, there are a bunch of jobs that either pay you to travel or allow you to make money while traveling.
 Technology has opened up more opportunities than ever before so travel no longer has to be a pipe dream.

-This post is going to cover the best-paid travel opportunities, jobs for digital nomads, and how to get started.
+This post is going to cover the best-paid travel opportunities, remote side hustles, jobs for digital nomads, and how to get started.
 So pack your bags — we’re about to take off!

 If you have a natural ability to spot grammar, punctuation, and spelling mistakes, proofreading is a great way to travel and make money.
 Proofreading has become a job you can do 100% remotely, and all you need is a laptop and internet connection, making it a great way to get paid while traveling.